Health and safety - things to consider when organising your CAFOD event

 Do I need to complete a risk assessment?

-We ask everyone who is organising an event for CAFOD to complete a risk assessment.
+It is always a good idea to complete a risk assessment for your events.
 This is to help you think through any potential risks and how you can take reasonable steps to mitigate them.
 If you've never done a risk assessment before have a look at our example risk assessments for a coffee morning and a dance.
-If you have any questions get in touch at email@example.com or call the Volunteer Support Team on 0207 095 5332.
+Please refer to your parish health and safety representative with any queries.

 What health and safety issues do I need to consider for an indoor event?